0xADD1E/Databases-Project/Phase1/Description.md

 **EvolvesTo**
 > *The EvolvesTo relation is the relation between the Pokemon and PokemonEvolutions entities.
 Each Pokemon has two states, its current form and its evolved form.
 Many Pokemon have evolutions.*
-- PokemonID would be the key for the relation as PokemonEvolutions references a foriegn key.
+- PokemonID would be the key for the relation as PokemonEvolutions references a foreign key.

 **PokemonHasMedia**
 > *The PokemonHasMedia relation is the relation between the Pokemon and Media entities.
 Each Pokemon would have only one media file, while there are multiple Pokemon to have media for.*